ZainehZayed/just-University/README.md

 ---
 ## Features

-* User can register with phone number
+* User can register with phone number------> in our project we will use ID number
 * User can add personal info such name, profile image
 * User can see userlist who are using TextChat from his/her mobile contact
 * User can see who is online